 If nothing works, try this:

-* Restart your modem/router and computer.
+* Restart your router and computer/phone.

-* Is your computer connected wireless or with a cable to your modem/router?
+* Is your computer connected with WiFi or a cable to your router?
 You can test this connection by browsing to your modem/accesspoint on the address http://192.168.1.1.
-If a wireless connection from your computer doesn’t work, have you tried using a cable instead?

 If it still doesn’t work, please contact your local network administrator or the Sanuk Systems office and describe the results of the above tests.
 This enables us to faster helping you finding the source of your problem.